 Moreover the Allied command chain was chaotic and it was not until 1st March 1793, when an Austrian force suddenly attacked the French.
 This was from across the River Meuse, that a coalition army began to emerge under the overall command of Prince Josias of Coburg-Saalfeld.
 The French pulled back abandoning Antwerp and Brussels.

-This opened up the possibility of an Allied assault into France itself, but the opportunity was wasted.
+This opened up the possibility of an Allied assault into France itself, but the opportunity become wasted.
 Instead of initiating a swift attack, Coburg insisted on conducting a ponderous advance.
 He laid siege to border fortresses according to the traditions of 18th century warfare.

 The British, with Austrian and Hanoverian units in support, reached Dunkirk on 24th August 1793.
 They pushed the French back behind inadequate defences.
 Unfortunately, the Duke of York lacked the heavy artillery required to conduct a siege.
 After an Austrian setback at Hondschoote, on 8th September 1793 he had to retreat.
-A month later, the main Austrian army was defeated at Wattignies.
+A month later, the main Austrian army had become defeated at Wattignies.
 It forced the Duke of York back through Ypres and Nieuport to winter quarters in Ostend.

 The 1793 Flanders Campaign was therefore less than successful.
 Although individual British units did well, but a number of problems had emerged.
 The indicated the unsuitability of the Army for a sustained war.
-The Duke of York’s ability to co-operate with his allies was undermined by the insistence that he split away from the main force to lay siege to Dunkirk, implying a lack of strategic wisdom in London.
+The Duke of York’s ability to co-operate with his allies became undermined by the insistence that he split away from the main force to lay siege to Dunkirk, implying a lack of strategic wisdom in London.

 While the failure to provide him with siege artillery suggested poor pre-planning.
 In addition, The Duke of York had problems with his Hanoverian troops (as early as 26th April 1793, two of the regiments mutinied over their conditions of service).
 The British reinforcements he received were often of poor quality, requiring extra training before being committed to battle.